merliot/.github/profile/readme.md

 **Non-Centralized Control:** Unlike traditional IoT platforms, Merliot offers a non-centralized approach.
 Each user maintains control over their devices without any intermediary or third-party access to device data, ensuring privacy.

+**No App required:**  Use your phone, tablet, or computer to access your devices; all you need is a browser.

 Curious about Merliot?
 Click the button to try [Merliot Hub](https://github.com/merliot/hub) for Free[^1].

 [![Deploy to Koyeb](https://www.koyeb.com/static/images/deploy/button.svg)](https://app.koyeb.com/deploy?type=docker&image=merliot/hub&name=hub&env[WS_SCHEME]=wss://)